noelcodes/Capstone-Project/README.md

 But we are died hard python fan.
 Luckily some one translated darknet to a Tensorflow version, hence the name darkflow.
 You can clone it from this [Darkflow link](https://github.com/thtrieu/darkflow).
 Follow thru the installation guide written there.
 Basically it uses Cython language to bridge between C to Python.
 Then run my code 'yolo_noel.py" in terminal.

+I did not have time to use my custom image on this, preparation of the labelmaps and xml format is slightly different from the tensorflow method.
+I also noticed that the accuracy of Yolo model is not as good as Faster R-CNN, so I did not bother to waste time on it.
+Howevver, it is still possible to use custom images.
+Instruction is on the same link above.

 For advertising tagging purpose, we just need to replace labels with resepctive slogan/promotions.
 Example:
 ```
 label = result['label']